Installing on Networked Systems

 Enable and configure the Group Policy with the updated GUID value:

 Select the Group Policy YKMD Deploy created earlier.
-See Configure the GPO.
+See Configuring the GPO.

 Browse to: HKLM > Policies > System > Driver Installation.